 When I went in to pay after the 7th hole (the 8th tee is right next to the little clubhouse), I mentioned I had tried to call and she had a pretty dismissive attitude about it.
 I mentioned that I left a couple messages and she said she doesn’t know how to access the voicemail.
 I know this is just a little local course, but that still doesn’t seem good for business.
 Anyway, I paid my $15 and kept moving because I was already over it.

 King City is a 9-hole regulation course that plays to a par of 35.
 It has three par-3s and two par-5s.
 It offers slightly different tee boxes for front and back nine play.
 The front nine is 2,833 yards and the back is 2,740.
 There was a mysterious extra green and a set of tee boxes (no markers out, though) that runs behind the 1st green and plays directly over the 2nd tee.
 Not sure if this is an alternate par-3 hole, practice hole, tiebreaker hole or what.
 I played it just in case it meant something.

 Otherwise, this is a pretty basic little course that doesn’t offer too much excitement.
 It’s fine for what it is.
 The greens are very small.
-Conditions were okay.
-Plenty of ugly spots, but mostly good grass coverage in areas that mattered.
-Greens spongy and slow.
+The conditions were okay.
+There were plenty of ugly spots, but mostly good grass coverage in areas that mattered.
+The greens were spongy and slow.

 Some pictures from King City Golf Course (7/15/16):